simorautiainen/Pizza.py/README.md

 # Pizza.py
-By launching it on terminal and giving argument a pizzaonline address you'll get all that you can buy in min to max order in your txt file
+By launching it on terminal and giving argument a pizzaonline address you'll get all that you can buy in min to max order in your txt file.
 You'll need to have installed following libraries:
   Requests;
   bs4, for BeautifulSoup;